-Similar velocity to .38 Special +P, yet milder recoil due to lighter bullets, the .32 H&R performs well in short barreled wheel-guns.
+Similar velocity to .38 Special +P, yet with milder recoil due to lighter bullets, the .32 H&R performs well in short-barreled wheel guns.
 It is perhaps a better choice in a mouse gun than its big brother, the .327 Federal Magnum which has a lot more recoil.
 Downsides are limited/expensive ammo selection and those light bullets can degrade penetration.
 Its limited popularity means there are few street shooting data points with which to draw firm conclusions on its effectiveness.

 This round puts its owners in a bind when it comes to ammunition selection.
 All the .380 hollow-points on the market under-penetrate.
 As I said above, you can run FMJ, but it may prove your undoing if a slug gets through your assailant and smacks something consequential.
 Good cartridge in its class, but a tough choice as well.

-Another Euro police favorite, the .32 ACP is the largest cartridge which will fit into micro category guns such as Beretta’s Tomcat or the Seecamp LWS .32.
+Another Euro police favorite, the .32 ACP is the largest cartridge that will fit into micro category guns such as Beretta’s Tomcat or the Seecamp LWS .32.

 The .32 ACP makes a better case for FMJ bullets given its lower muzzle energy and bullet mass—it can use all the penetration help it can get.

 John Browning (yep, him again) intended the diminutive .25 to duplicate .22 rimfire ballistics in a semi-auto pistol.
 This is as low as it gets on the mouse gun power scale.